CiaranOMara/Contributing/docs/src/policy/biojulia_organisation.md

 This allows for a community spirit where maintainers who are dedicated primarily to other packages may step in to help other maintainers to resolve a PR or issue.
-As such newer maintainers and researchers contributing a package to the BioJulia ecosystem can rest assured help will always be at hand from our community.
+As such, newer maintainers and researchers contributing a package to the BioJulia ecosystem can rest assured help will always be at hand from our community.

 However, if you are a maintainer stepping in to help the dedicated maintainer(s)